'Dangerous and dirty' mining on show

 Mr Olley worked at Whitburn Colliery, which closed 50 years ago.

-He said: "I hope this exhibition helps this and future generations understand how important the dangerous and dirty job of the coal miner was and how it was a mainstay of the economy for almost a century.
+He said: "I hope this exhibition helps this and future generations understand how important the dangerous and dirty job of the coal miner was and how it was a mainstay of the economy for almost a century."

-"There were four working pits employing hundreds of miners supported by thousands of surface workers processing and moving the black gold by road, rail and sea.
+Mr Olley added: "There were four working pits employing hundreds of miners supported by thousands of surface workers processing and moving the black gold by road, rail and sea.

 "Some coal seams were worked miles out under the North Sea making the job of the miner even more unpleasant by the constantly wet conditions.